CSE-VOICE/ITE-VOICE/README.md

 **2. Generative AI Utilization:**

-Generative AI models were used to produce routines in a structured JSON format containing:
+State-of-the-art generative AI models were used to produce routines in a structured JSON format containing:
 +	Situation: A natural language description of the context, including the time and specific details.
 +	Routine: A concise description of device actions adhering to the predefined rules.